akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 afterEach(fn, timeout)
 ```

-To strip out the descriptions from every `beforeEach` I run in my editor the following regular expression find:
+To strip out the descriptions from every `beforeEach` run the following regular expression in your editor:
 ```
 beforeEach\([^(]*
 ```